1969 Flirtations – Nothing But A Heartache

 Two more non-performing singles followed, after which the group changed their name to the Flirtations and changed record labels twice more.
 Betty Pearce decided to leave the group, and the others continued on as a trio.

 In 1972, Viola left the group and pursued a solo career using the name Pearly Gates.
-She was replaced by several other singers for short periods of time.
+Several other singers replaced her for short periods of time.

 One last single, Roulette, followed in 2009, and they recorded a collection of covers of songs that were hits for other girl groups in their last album, Girls, in 2015.